OXID-eSales/oxapi-documentation/consuming/Configurations.rst

 List Modules
 ------------
 Use this query to get the list of all modules.
-You can use filter like ``title`` to filter theme by its title or ``active`` to filter module on basis of its status.
+You can use filter like ``title`` to filter themes by there titles or ``active`` to filter modules on basis of the status.

 .. code-block:: graphql
    :caption: call to ``modules`` query